There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate an understanding of how secondary students learn mathematical concepts and skills; (2) develop a conceptual framework for effective learning and teaching of mathematics in the secondary school, through the critical analysis of theory, policies and evidence-based practice; (3) demonstrate a repertoire of learning and teaching strategies relevant to the secondary mathematics curriculum; (4) demonstrate applied knowledge of the Australian curriculum and the Western Australian curriculum, syllabus, learning outcomes, and scope and sequence documents for secondary Mathematics (and awareness of Mathematics F–6); (5) demonstrate sound pedagogical content knowledge for secondary school mathematics, through the development of sequential lesson plans and programs; (6) incorporate language, literacy, mathematical literacy, and cross-KLA (key learning areas) numeracy in lesson plans and programs; (7) implement evidence-based teaching resources, including information and communication technology (ICT) and assistive technologies, to enhance student learning in mathematics; (8) apply a range of assessment and evaluation processes and strategies, including diagnostic and dynamic assessments; (9) differentiate curriculum in lesson plans and programs to address the mathematical learning needs of students with a wide range of abilities and from a wide range of social and cultural contexts; (10) scaffold student learning in mathematics, through the inclusion and management of extension, enrichment and remediation in lesson plans and programs; (11) demonstrate a developing proficiency in engaging students from diverse social and cultural contexts in learning mathematical concepts and skills; (12) demonstrate an awareness of state and national professional associations for teachers of mathematics; and (13) demonstrate high standards of professional conduct when engaging with parents, colleagues, school and University personnel, and other professional people involved in mathematics education.
+Students are able to (1) demonstrate an understanding of how junior secondary students learn mathematical concepts and skills; (2) explain the development of a conceptual framework for effective learning and teaching of mathematics in the junior secondary school, through the critical analysis of theory, policies and evidence-based practice; (3) demonstrate applied knowledge of the Australian curriculum and the Western Australian curriculum, syllabus, learning outcomes, and scope and sequence documents for secondary Mathematics (and awareness of Mathematics F–6); (4) demonstrate sound pedagogical content knowledge for junior secondary school mathematics, through the development of sequential lesson plans and programs; (5) implement evidence-based teaching resources, including ICT and assistive technologies, to enhance student learning in mathematics; (6) apply a range of assessment and evaluation processes and strategies, including diagnostic and dynamic assessments; and (7) demonstrate an awareness of state and national professional associations for teachers of mathematics.

-- Typically this unit is assessed in the following ways: (1) lesson plans; (2) learning program; and (3) professional conduct.
+Indicative assessments in this unit are as follows: (1) lesson plans; (2) learning program; and (3) teaching resources and presentation.
 Further information is available in the unit outline.